djKianoosh/shelf/.ai/project-plan.md

 ### **1. Project Goal & User Stories**

 You are to create a command-line interface (CLI) utility named `shelf`.
-This tool will help developers manage the context provided to Large Language Model (LLM) clients by declaratively controlling which files are ignored.
+This tool will help developers manage the context provided to the Gemini CLI by declaratively controlling which files are ignored via the .geminiignore file.

 **User Stories:**
 *   **As a developer working on a large monorepo,** I want to quickly scope my LLM's context to only the `frontend` project, so I get more relevant suggestions and avoid polluting the context with backend or documentation files.